 Recognizing Minority Mental Health Month

-Don’t let Minority Mental Health Month come and go without recognizing it!
-Whether you are part of a minority group or not, you too can create change.
-Here are some ideas to spread awareness:
+Whether you are part of a minority group or not, you can effect change and support mental health care for minority communities.
+Below are some ideas to spread awareness:

-- Educate yourself through films and books, then tell others about what you’ve learned.
+- Educate yourself and then tell others about what you’ve learned.

 - Encourage your loved ones to seek mental health help when they need it.